Siddhivinayak Temple, Mumbai: Governance

-Controversy
+Donations and litigation

-The Siddhivinayak temple receives donations of around ₹100 million – ₹150 million every year, which makes it Mumbai city's richest temple trust.
+The Siddhivinayak temple receives donations of around ₹100 million – ₹150 million every year, which makes it the Mumbai city's richest temple trust.
 In 2004, the Siddhivinayak Ganpati Temple Trust, which operates the temple, was accused of mismanaging donations.
-Consequently, the Bombay High Court appointed a committee headed by retired judge V P Tipnis to scrutinize the trust's donations and probe the allegations.
+Consequently, the Bombay High Court appointed a committee headed by the retired judge V P Tipnis to scrutinize the trust's donations and probe the allegations.
 The committee reported that "The most shocking aspect of the matter is that there is no method or principle followed for particular institutions.
-The only criteria for selection were recommendation or reference by trustees or the minister or a political heavy-weight, generally belonging to the ruling party".
+The only criteria for selection were recommendation or reference by trustees, or the minister, or a political heavy-weight, generally belonging to the ruling party".

-In 2006 the Bombay High Court directed the state government, the Siddhivinayak Temple Trust and the petitioner Keval Semlani to prepare "suggestive guidelines" for using the temple's trust funds.
+In 2006, the Bombay High Court directed the state government, the Siddhivinayak Temple Trust and the petitioner Keval Semlani to prepare "suggestive guidelines" for using the temple's trust funds.